Love and Lust in Lockdown: Man and His Best Friends

 Has the lockdown impacted your sex life, if so – how?

 It has, very much so.
 I’m immuno-compromised so I have zero contact with anyone.
-I went from having sex on a regular basis to having none, and that’s rough.
+I went from having sex regularly to having none and that’s rough.

 Have any of your desires/fantasies changed during the lockdown?

 I don’t believe that they have.
-If anything, I’ve learned more about the things that I’m into and have explored these things further.
+If anything, I’ve learned more about what I’m into and have explored these things further.

 Describe your lockdown experience in three words.